Kingdom of Romania under Fascism

-The Kingdom of Romania was under Fascist rule for a total of six months, comprising two separate regimes headed by two different parties.
-First there was the National Christian Party between December 1937 and February 1938, then the Iron Guard between September 1940 and January 1941.
-The sole-legal party 1938 to 1940 National Renaissance Front was also called fascist like the dictator Ion Antonescu (1940–1944).
+The Kingdom of Romania was under fascist rule from 1937 to 1940 and 1941 to 1944.
+These were the National Christian Party between December 1937 and February 1938; and the dictatorship of Ion Antonescu in 1940 and from 1941 to 1944.

 National Christian Party

 The National Christian Party was created in 1935, from the merger between Octavian Goga's National Agrarian Party and Alexandru C. Cuza's National Christian Defense League.
-This new party had a strong Fascist tinge, particularly in trying to emulate Italian corporatism.
-Following the 1937 Romanian general election, Goga was appointed Prime Minister on 28 December 1937.
+This new party had a strong fascist tinge, particularly in trying to emulate Italian corporatism.
+Following the 1937 Romanian general election, Goga was appointed prime minister on 28 December 1937.
 His term ended on 10 February 1938.
-During his cabinet's brief rule, antisemitic laws were introduced and Romania's foreign policy was shifted towards Germany, Italy and Japan.
+During his cabinet's brief rule, antisemitic laws were introduced and Romania's foreign policy was shifted towards Germany, Italy, and Japan.